Homeless man accused of following NYC woman into her apartment, stabbing her is charged with murder

 “She was an extraordinarily kind soul,” owner Eli Klein said.
 “All of my artists, the curators, everyone uniformly universally loved Christina.”

 Anger over Lee’s grisly murder quickly focused on bail reform.
-Though much of the venom was aimed at Manhattan’s new district attorney, Alvin Bragg and his perceived soft-on-crime approach, many of the offenses for which Nash had been arrested occurred when Cyrus Vance was Manhattan’s DA.
+Though much of the venom was aimed at Manhattan’s new district attorney, Alvin Bragg, and his perceived soft-on-crime approach, most of Nash’s prior alleged crimes occurred when Cy Vance Jr. was DA.

-Authorities said Nash also had 18 prior arrests in New Jersey, none of which involved a gun.
-Those offenses included arrests for burglary, car jacking, criminal mischief and robbery.
+Authorities said Nash also had 18 priors in New Jersey.
+Those offenses included arrests for burglary, carjacking, criminal mischief and robbery.

-Nash was also charged in a Lower East Side assault of David Elliot, 62, in September.
+Nash was charged in the Lower East Side assault of David Elliot, 62, in September.
 Elliot said Nash punched him in the face, an attack that left him needing four stitches on his left forehead.

-“That son of a b----,” Elliot told the Daily News Monday, describing his reaction to learning his attacker is now charged in the grisly murder.
+“That son of a b---,” Elliot told the Daily News on Monday, describing his reaction to learning his attacker is now charged in the murder.
 “I was kind of shocked.
 I didn’t think he was that much out there.”

 ———